Nibir088/Responsible-AI-Group-3-/Machine Unlearning.md

 ## Certified Data Removal from Machine Learning Models
 The paper [3] explores the concept of certified data removal from machine learning models to ensure that no residual information from removed data can be extracted by adversaries.
 It introduces a framework for certified removal, providing a strong theoretical guarantee that models from which data has been removed cannot be distinguished from models that never contained the data.
 The study develops a practical removal mechanism for L2-regularized linear models using a differentiable convex loss function and investigates the application of this mechanism in different settings.
 Through experiments, it demonstrates that the removal mechanism can effectively eliminate the influence of deleted data points, with the residual error decreasing as the size of the training set increases.
 The paper emphasizes the balance between certified removal and model accuracy, highlighting the trade-offs involved in implementing such mechanisms in practical applications.

-###
+### Removal Mechanism
 The authors delve into the specific application of their certified removal mechanism within the context of linear models.
-After defining a linear classifier, where the training set \( D \) comprises pairs \((x_i, y_i)\) with \(x_i\) representing a feature vector and \(y_i\) the target.
-The learning algorithm \( A \) is tasked with minimizing the regularized empirical risk using a convex loss function, which is typical in logistic and linear regression models.
-The certified removal mechanism aims to delete a specific data point \((x, y)\) such that the adjusted model parameters reflect a model that was never trained with that data point.
+After defining a linear classifier, where the training set  $D$ comprises pairs $(x_i, y_i)$ with $x_i$ representing a feature vector and $y_i$ the target.
+The learning algorithm $A$ is tasked with minimizing the regularized empirical risk using a convex loss function, which is typical in logistic and linear regression models.
+The certified removal mechanism aims to delete a specific data point $(x, y)$ such that the adjusted model parameters reflect a model that was never trained with that data point.
 This is accomplished by applying a Newton step to update the parameters based on the gradient and Hessian matrix of the loss function, calculated at the current model parameters.The Newton update mechanism is mentioned as follows:
 <p align="center">
   <img src="img/cert1.png" alt="Description of the image">
 </p>

 Implementation details further elaborate on the mechanism's operational aspects.
-The Newton update formula provided calculates the gradient and Hessian for the model parameters, excluding the removed data point, aiming to minimize the loss function \( L(w; D') \), where \( D' \) represents the dataset sans the removed data point.
+The Newton update formula provided calculates the gradient and Hessian for the model parameters, excluding the removed data point, aiming to minimize the loss function $L(w; D')$, where $D'$ represents the dataset sans the removed data point.
 Post-update, residual information from the removed data point might still influence the model.
 To mitigate this, the authors suggest adding random perturbation during training, which helps obscure any residual data that the gradient could disclose about the removed point.
 The section concludes with theoretical guarantees, providing bounds on the norm of the gradient residual.
 These mathematical boundaries are instrumental in measuring how effectively the updated model parameters mimic those of a model trained without the removed data point, thus preserving the model's integrity while minimizing the influence of the deleted data.
 The algorithms is as follows:

 <p align="center">